-The Lunar New Year is the time of year for only THE tastiest Asian foods around!
-Named after the lunar calendar and the cycles of the moon, each year is marked by one of 12 Chinese zodiac animals (similar to zodiac signs, but these cute critters take the spotlight annually).
-And many Asian friends and families ring in the new year together with quality time and food—lots of food.
+The Lunar New Year is the time of year for the tastiest Asian foods around!
+Named after the lunar calendar and the cycles of the moon, each year is marked by one of 12 Chinese zodiac animals, and 2023 is the year of the rabbit.

 How can you say no to fried things?
 These daikon patties are crispy on the outside and soft and savory on the inside.
 Eating them will supposedly help bring you good luck in the new year.

 According to the Plant-Based Wok, “The literal name for this dessert, nian gao, means ‘sticky cake’ (粘糕), but it’s also a homophone for nian gao (年高), which means ‘growing taller’ every year.”
 Because of this, it represents the growth and prosperity that the new year promises to bring.
 This sweet recipe uses coconut milk, almond extract, and sweet red bean paste for a delicious flavor combination.